-Note 3: Acquisitions
+Note 4: Acquisitions

-On April 1, 2015, subsequent to the end of the quarter, the Company acquired a 67% controlling interest in Graffo Paranaense de Embalagens S/A (Graffo), a flexible packaging business located in Brazil, for an all-cash purchase price of 50.5 million Brazilian Reals (approximately \$15,600), Graffo serves the confectionery, dairy, pharmaceutical and industrial markets in Brazil and has approximately 230 employees.
+On April 1, 2015, subsequent to the end of the quarter, the Company acquired a 67% controlling interest in Graffo Paranaense de Embalagens S/A ("Graffo"), a flexible packaging business located in Brazil, for an all-cash purchase price of 50.5 million Brazilian Reals (approximately \$15,600), Graffo serves the confectionery, dairy, pharmaceutical and industrial markets in Brazil and has approximately 230 employees.
 The allocation of the purchase price to the fair values of the tangible and intangible assets acquired and liabilities assumed will be completed as the valuations are finalized later in the second quarter of 2015.

 On October 31, 2014, the Company completed the acquisition of Weidenhammer Packaging Group ("Weidenhammer"), a manufacturer of composite cans, drums, and luxury tubes, as well as rigid plastic containers using thin-walled injection molding technology with in-mold labeling.
 Total consideration paid for Weidenhammer was \$355,316, subject to adjustment for the change in working capital to the date of close.
-The amount of the adjustment is expected to be finalized in the second quarter of 2015.
-As the acquisition was completed near the end of the year, the allocation of the purchase price reported in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014, was based on provisional estimates of the fair value of the tangible and intangible assets acquired and liabilities assumed.
-During the first quarter of 2015, the Company continued to finalize its valuations of certain assets and liabilities based on new information obtained about facts and circumstances that existed as of the acquisition date.
-The Company will complete the valuation of all remaining assets and liabilities, including, but not limited to, income taxes and environmental reserves, within 12 months from the date of the acquisition.
+The amount of the adjustment is expected to be finalized in the third quarter of 2015.
+As the acquisition was completed near the end of the year, the allocation of the purchase price reported in the Company's amended Annual Report on Form 10-K/A for the fiscal year ended December 31, 2014, was based on provisional estimates of the fair value of the tangible and intangible assets acquired and liabilities assumed.
+Subsequent to December 31, 2014, the Company finalized its valuations of most of the acquired assets and liabilities based on information obtained about facts and circumstances that existed as of the acquisition date.
+As a result, adjustments were made to the provisional fair values that reduced previously reported long-term deferred income tax liabilities and goodwill by \$4,974 and \$4,485 at December 31, 2014 and March 29, 2015, respectively.
+The amounts shown in the accompanying Condensed Consolidated Balance Sheets have been adjusted to reflect these changes.
+The Company is finalizing the assessment of the valuation of certain assets and liabilities, including, but not limited to, income taxes and environmental reserves, and expects the valuation to be completed by the end of the third quarter of 2015.